TasPorts Dredging Program

 The Port of Devonport is fed by the Mersey catchment system, which annually accumulates approximately 40,000m3 of sediment, therefore requires regular maintenance dredging.

-Scheduled to commence in March 2026, TasPorts will commence a 14-week dredging campaign, which will see the removal and relocation of up to 470,000 cubic metres of accumulated silt, sand and cobbles to a designated offshore disposal ground.
-Dutch Dredging Pty Ltd has been appointed to complete the dredging campaign using trailing suction hopper dredger - Albatros
+On 17 March 2026, TasPorts commenced a planned 14-week dredging campaign, which will see the removal and relocation of up to 470,000 cubic metres of accumulated silt, sand and cobbles to a designated offshore disposal ground.
+Dutch Dredging Australia Pty Ltd has been appointed to complete the dredging campaign using trailing suction hopper dredger - Albatros

-This dredging campaign will be the first completed under TasPorts' 10-year Sea Dumping Permit, issued by the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+This dredging campaign is the first to be completed under TasPorts' 10-year Sea Dumping Permit, issued by the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW).
 The approval of TasPorts' dredging permit was underpinned by extensive environmental assessments, detailed planning and meaningful engagement with stakeholders, including its independent Technical Advisory Consultative Committee (TACC).

 This permit allows for the safe relocation of dredged material to a new offshore disposal site, located approximately 15 kilometres offshore.